-Students enrolled in this curriculum are prepared for management positions in a diversity of recreation, sport and tourism settings and for graduate study.
-The curriculum is based not only on classroom experience but with significant experiential education.
-As a student, you will find yourself directly and personally involved in planning special events, programming activities for youth and adults, creating business and marketing plans and much more.
-Graduates find career opportunities in settings such as hotels, resorts, theme parks, convention and visitor centers, private recreation clubs, non-profit community organizations, municipal parks and recreation departments, cruise ships, and meeting and event planning.
+Graduates of this program are prepared for management positions in a diversity of recreation, sport and tourism settings and for graduate study.
+Graduates find career opportunities in settings such as hotels, resorts, theme parks, convention and visitor centers, private recreation clubs, non-profit organizations, municipal parks and recreation departments, cruise ships, and meeting and event planning.